Police investigating 93-year-old woman's death as a homicide

 STAMFORD, Conn.
 (AP) — Connecticut police say they're treating the death of a 93-year-old woman found at the bottom of her basement stairs as a homicide.

-Stamford Police said Thursday they've determined, with help from the Office of the Chief Medical Examiner, that the woman's injuries were not consistent with a fall down the stairs.

-Police were called Wednesday to a single-family home where they found the woman dead at the bottom of a staircase leading to her basement.
-Police said family members had become concerned when they could not reach the woman by telephone and decided to check on her.
+Police responded Wednesday to a single-family home after relatives found Mehner dead at the bottom of a staircase leading to her basement.
+Family members went to check on her when they could not reach her by telephone.

+Police, with the assistance of the Office of the Chief Medical Examiner, determined Thursday her injuries weren't consistent with a fall down the stairs.

+Mehner lived alone and family members told police it appears several personal items are missing.